-- B. Where each parcel resulting from a division of land has a minimum gross area of 10 acres or is a quarter-quarter-quarter section, resulting from the normal division of an undersized section of land and having a minimum gross area of nine acres, and the entire division of land is zoned A-1, A-2 or D-2 by Title 22 of this code, streets or highways which traverse sloping terrain shall be graded in accordance with engineering plans approved by the road commissioner, and approved by the fire warden if the property or access to the lot is located in or passes through a VHFHSZ, unless all lots abutting any such street or highway are within an area zoned to have a required area of 10 acres or more by the Zoning Ordinance as set out at Title 22 of this code.
-No other improvements shall be required. - C. As used in this section, the term "improvements" does not refer to required monuments.
-The provisions of this section shall apply notwithstanding the provisions of any other section.
+B. Where each parcel resulting from a division of land has a minimum gross area of 10 acres or is a quarter-quarter-quarter section, resulting from the normal division of an undersized section of land and having a minimum gross area of nine acres, and the entire division of land is zoned A-1, A-2 or D-2 by Title 22 of this code, streets or highways which traverse sloping terrain shall be graded in accordance with engineering plans approved by the road commissioner, and approved by reviewed in consultation with the fire warden if the property or access to the lot is located in or passes through a VHFHSZ, unless all lots abutting any such street or highway are within an area zoned to have a required area of 10 acres or more by the Zoning Ordinance as set out at Title 22 of this code.
+No other improvements shall be required.